 - CPR & First Aid Certification

-Upon successful completion of this program with a “B” average or better, students can earn college credit towards Central Michigan University, Saginaw Valley State University, Delta College, Davenport University, Macomb Community College and Baker College.
+Upon successful completion of this program with a “B” average or better, students can earn college credit towards Central Michigan University, Saginaw Valley State University, Delta College, Davenport University, Macomb Community College, Baker College, Oakland University and Mid-Michigan Community College.